coolBoyGym/machine-learning/README.md

 # machine-learning
-Examples of machine learning algorithms.
+Examples of some machine learning algorithms.